drborges/js-gotchas/README.md

 1. spec/introSpec.js: Why should you learn the bad parts of the language?

-2. spec/polutionSpec.js: Global Namespace polution
+2. spec/polutionSpec.js: Be conscious, take care of the global scope
   * The window object
   * Immediately-invoked function expression